The United States has announced new tariffs on imports from Australia and trade partners globally.

 Global Victoria's expert team of trade specialists led by our Commissioner to the Americas, Nigel Warren, can provide your business with in-market guidance.
-Connect with our team to learn how we can help your business successfully engage with the U.S. and Canada.

 Market snapshot